soong-construction/dirt-rally-time-recorder/README.md

 Time tracking works for stage rallies and the Pikes Peak events of the original DiRT Rally.

-## Enable game telemetry
+## First time set up

+You need to set up the game and enable UDP telemetry like so:
-- Configure UDP telemetry in *[home-or-documents-dir]\My Games\DiRT Rally [2.0]\hardwaresettings\hardware_settings_config.xml*
+- Open *[home-or-documents-dir]\My Games\DiRT Rally [2.0]\hardwaresettings\hardware_settings_config.xml* with a text editor
 - Enable telemetry and request extradata by adapting the appropriate line as follows: ``<udp enabled="true" extradata="3" ...``

-## First time set up
-You can choose to download and unzip a ready-to-use bundle (tested to work on Windows 10 x64).
-If you don't trust pre-built .exe files, set up *dirt-rally-time-recorder* from scratch
+You can choose to download *dirt-rally-time-recorder* as a ready-to-use bundle (tested to work on Windows 10 x64).
+If you don't trust pre-built .exe files, you can set it up from scratch.

 ### Ready-to-use bundle
 - Download the [latest release](https://github.com/soong-construction/dirt-rally-time-recorder/releases/latest) for either the original DiRT Rally or 2.0 and unzip it somewhere